How you eat matters as much as what you eat

 ‘What you eat during fika is not really important.
 The food is incidental to the companionship, the socializing, and catching up with friends and colleagues.
 But whatever food you choose for fika, it should be fresh and well-presented.
 Ideally, it should be homemade.’

-This also reflects in the quality of food.
+This also reflected in the quality of food.
 They don’t eat chips but carefully prepared homemade pastries.

 Currently, much attention is given to how to prolong life and health.
 One of the most important factors for longevity is not food or exercise but human interaction.